 Copenhagen is well renowned for its unique and diverse variety of cuisines served at many local as well as Michelin star restaurants This city is home to many great restaurants, cafés, wine bars, etc. You will find a lot of delicacies at very low price at John’s Hotdog Deli, California Kitchen, Gasoline Grill, Da Gallo Pizzeria, Minimer and a lot more.
 Include this unique flavour rich experience in your list of things to do in Copenhagen.

 Is Copenhagen a good place to travel with kids?

 Copenhagen city loves kids and it offers endless options for activities and places to hang out with kids.
 The major attraction is Tivoli which is one of the most beautiful amusement parks in the world.
 Visiting Tivoli Amusement park is one of Copenhagen’s top things to do.
 The playgrounds in the city are well equipped to keep kids busy all day and you can indulge in a lot of day time fun activities at Absalon.

 What is the best time to visit Copenhagen?

-The ideal time to explore the true beauty of Copenhagen lies between March to May and June and August which is entirely dependent upon your choice.
-If you like warm weather and large scale events that take place in the city, you can choose March to May.
+The ideal time to explore the true beauty of Copenhagen lies between May and September which is entirely dependent upon your choice.
+If you like warm weather and large scale events that take place in the city, Copenhagen is the place for you.
 The summer events are one of the major attractions and contribute toward things to do in Copenhagen list of many tourists.
 But if you need a relaxed budget-friendly trip with fewer tourists, then you will definitely enjoy the mild spring.